-Tracy Ellison is the newest member of the Solano Land Trust staff.
-She comes to us from the Suisun Valley Fund, a program working toward the sustainability and profitability of agriculture in Suisun Valley.
+Tracy Ellison joined the Solano Land Trust staff in 2011.
+She came to us from the Suisun Valley Fund, a program working toward the sustainability and profitability of agriculture in Suisun Valley.
 For the previous 6 years she had supported and worked alongside the landowners and growers as their Ag Ambassador.
-As Ag Ambassador, she worked to advance the awareness of local produce, wine, olive oil and other value added Ag products.
+As Ag Ambassador, she worked to advance the awareness of local produce, wine, olive oil and other value-added agricultural products.
 She supported and built strong lines of communication between landowners, growers and the outside community.
-Tracy grew-up in rural Fresno County, as a daughter of an Ag teacher she was involved in 4-H and FFA, raised and showed livestock, participated in public speaking and leadership opportunities.
+Tracy grew up in rural Fresno County.
+As the daughter of an Ag teacher, she was involved in 4-H and FFA, raised and showed livestock, and participated in public speaking and leadership opportunities.

 Ken Poerner, Land Steward

 Ken joined Solano Land Trust in 1998 and is the “go to” guy on our properties.
 He manages stewardship and public access activities on all Solano Land Trust properties.
 Ken loves to bird watch and travels throughout the west to pursue his passion of bird watching.
 A retired flight engineer instructor at Travis Air Force Base, Ken is also active with the Napa-Solano Chapter of the National Audubon Society and the Jepson Chapter of the California Native Plant Society.
-He holds an Associate of Arts in business from Solano Community College, a Bachelor of Arts in natural sciences and mathematics from Thomas Edison State College and a post-graduate certificate in land use and environmental planning from UC Davis Extension.
+He holds an associate's degree in business from Solano Community College, a bachelor's degree in natural sciences and mathematics from Thomas Edison State College, and a post-graduate certificate in land use and environmental planning from UC Davis Extension.

 Monatte McGee, Rush Ranch Steward